Aristotle's Logic Computed by Parametric Probability and Linear Optimization: From Categorical Statements to Linear Equalities and Inequalities

-Let us now translate Aristotelian categorical statements into linear equalities and inequalities involving the parameters of the basic probability model presented in Section~\ref{sec:basic-model}.
+Let us now translate Aristotelian categorical statements into linear equalities and inequalities involving the parameters of the basic probability model from Section~\ref{sec:basic-model}.
 To begin, we regard a categorical statement with predicate $P$ and subject $Q$ as a relation involving $\condprob{P}{Q}$, the conditional probability that $P$ is true given that $Q$ is true.
 Here $P$ and $Q$ can be any of the three categorical terms $A$, $B$, or $C$.
-At first glance, Aristotle's \emph{Prior Analytics} describes four types of relations between categorical terms, which suggest the following conditional-probability statements: \begin{quote}
+At first glance, Aristotle's \emph{Prior Analytics} describes four types of relations between categorical terms, which correspond the listed conditional-probability statements:

-\end{quote} Recall that conditional probabilities are defined as quotients of unconditioned probabilities:
+Recall that conditional probabilities are defined as quotients of unconditioned probabilities:

 There are two troublesome issues with the four types of relations listed above.
-First, there is no prescription for what to do in case $\prob{Q}=0$ (i.e.\ it is impossible \emph{a priori} for the subject term $Q$ to be true).
+The first issue is that there is no prescription for how to handle the case that $\prob{Q}=0$ (meaning that it is impossible \emph{a priori} for the subject term $Q$ to be true).
 Since the laws of probability require that $\prob{P,Q}=0$ when $\prob{Q}=0$, this exceptional case would force the quotient shown in Equation~\ref{eq:condprob} to have the indefinite value $0/0$.
-It is unclear whether equations such as $0/0=0$ and $0/0=1$ should be considered satisfied or not (there is a reasonable argument to be made either way).
-Second, the listed relations are not mutually exclusive.
+It is ambiguous whether equations such as $0/0=0$ and $0/0=1$ should be considered satisfied (on the one hand, both rearranged equations $0 = 0 \cdot 0$ and $0 = 0 \cdot 1$ are true; on the other hand, neither $0$ nor $1$ provides a \emph{unique} solution to the rearranged equation $0=0 \cdot c$).
+The second issue is that the listed relations are not mutually exclusive.
 For example $\condprob{P}{Q}=1$ requires also $\condprob{P}{Q}>0$, and conversely $\condprob{P}{Q}>0$ leaves it possible but not certain that $\condprob{P}{Q}=1$.
+This lack of exclusivity may lead to confusion about precisely which relations hold true in any given circumstance.